Pranesh-k2213/todo-app/README.md

 This is a simple todo app to excersie my mern stack skills.
 This app also uses firebase for authentication

-I am planning to experiment with various technologies by adding it on top of this app Like google advertisment and payment functionalities.
+I am planning to experiment with various technologies by adding it on top of this app Like google advertisment, payment functionalities, animaiton, etc